Blind238/SwipeTable/src/pages/reports/internship-report.md

 **Progress**
 In this project I did all of the programming.
 While I did have to relay some technical decisions to my supervisor, I didn't have to make a Design Document for this project.
 I did however have to document some aspects of the design for own use so I could have a good grasp on what I was doing.

 The flow of information in the program was sketched out because I needed to figure out a way to solve a problem.
 The problem had to do with the asynchronous nature of JavaScript and how to pass information between parts of the program.
+A example can be found in Appendix 4.6.

 **Room for improvement**
-`Description`
+I didn't document the technical aspects enough.
+I didn't have Design Document and I didn't map out parts of the program in a UML diagram.

 ## 4.7.
 Production
 **Description**